Venus DreamWalker and Tina Barnes sharing a moment in and out of time.

 My research is proving to me and to others that these incredible horses have predictable ways or methods of moving energy in order to bring about balance and grounding and therefore healing to our clients.

-2014 proved to be an extraordinary year for me.
+The past four to five years have proved to be extraordinary years for me.

 I learned more than I ever have before about the power of the horses I am honored to work with.